 Can your students blow a bubble?
 That is a challenge we put out to our students.
 They love trying, plus they get to chew gum at school!

-One of the stations we have outside is an 1950’s outdoor toy station.
-We have hula hoops, jump ropes and hopscotch available to play.
+One of the stations we have outside is a 1950’s outdoor toy station.
+We have hula hoops, jump ropes, and hopscotch available to play.
 We have a couple of parents set up at this station to help teach them how to play or do these activities.

 Tootsie Roll Measuring

 Tootsie Roll measuring is a fun way to practice nonstandard measuring.
 One tip I have is to have the tootsie rolls unwrapped and ready to use.
 Students will use the unwrapped rolls for the measuring.
 When they are done, you can give them a wrapped one to eat!

 Records are not something students have much exposure to anymore, so we put out feelers for a record player to borrow.
 We have collected old 45’s that we let the students touch and play with.

 If you are able to gather extra 45 records, you can turn them into a fun memory keeper using pictures from the day.

 These activities make for a full day of fun and learning!
 Do you celebrate the 50th day of school?
 What are some of the activities that you do in your classroom?